Solomon Bayley: Works

 Bayley's memoir, A Narrative of Some Remarkable Incidents in the Life of Solomon Bayley (1825), is one of the earliest of the genre known as slave narratives.
 Published in London in 1825, it is forty-eight pages in length.
 It was based in part on correspondence between Bayley and Hurnard.
-Bayley expresses his religious faith throughout, in his escape, his efforts to buy freedom for himself and his family, and other trials.
+Bayley expresses his religious faith throughout his escape, his efforts to buy freedom for himself and his family and other trials.
 He was a Methodist who saw his life through a Christian perspective.
 His escape and recapture are covered in detail.

 Yolanda N. Pierce has explored Bayley's memoir and four other slave narratives from the standpoint of slave agency.
 A.J.
 Raboteau noted that she said the plot line of most of them "constitutes a picaresque journey of incredible incidents, ... all governed by Divine Providence".
 Referring to Pierce's account, Raboteau notes that "These narratives describe a double journey from slavery to freedom, spiritual and physical.
 Their rhetorical structure frequently oscillates between an interpretive perspective that is (sometimes in the same paragraph) both African and Western."
-Pierce says that Bayley's narrative merges African and Western belief, creating a “liminal space” for Bayley “in which he does not have to abandon one to adopt the other”.
+Pierce says that Bayley's narrative merges African and Western belief, creating a "liminal space" for Bayley "in which he does not have to abandon one to adopt the other".